Molinism: Criticism

 Molinism has been controversial and criticized since its inception in Molina's concordia.
 The Dominican Order which espoused strict Thomism criticized that novel doctrine and found fault with the scientia media, which they think implies passivity, which is repugnant to Pure Act.
-The Thomists disputed it before the Popes, as bordering on Semi-Pelagianism, and afterwards there were ten years of debate in the famous Congregation de Auxiliis.
+The Thomists disputed it before the Popes, as bordering on semi-Pelagianism, and afterwards there were ten years of debate in the Congregation de Auxiliis.

 The grounding objection is at present the most debated objection to Molinism, and often considered the strongest.
 The argument claims that there are no metaphysical grounds for the truthfulness of counterfactuals of creaturely freedom.
 As Hugh J. McCann puts it: